joshih2/Streamlit_Web_App/README.txt

 2. A sqlite database has been created - this code already comes with peptideshaker_reports.db as the default

-3. PeptideShaker Reports have been exported and saved as Excel files to then upload into the web app
+3. PeptideShaker Reports have been exported and saved as Excel files ('.xlsx') to then upload into the web app

 4. Raw and Processed .mzML files that can be uploaded to the web app